 Daniel Chester French (born Exeter, New Hampshire, 1850; died Stockbridge, Massachusetts, October 7, 1931) was a famous American sculptor.
 His most famous works include the Minute Man statue in Concord, Massachusetts, and the seated Abraham Lincoln in the Lincoln Memorial.
 Children could learn more at: French.
 Children could view several of his artworks at: Met.

 Mary Hoffman (born England, 1945) has written over 90 books for children and teenagers.
 Her books include Troubador and The Falconer’s Knot.
 Children can visit her website at: Mary Hoffman.

 Joan Miro (born Barcelona, Spain, 1893; died Majorca, Spain, December 25, 1983) was a surrealistic painter.
 One of his famous works is Dutch Interior, painted in 1928.
 Children could view a number of his works at: Miro.

-John Paul Stevens (born Chicago, Illinois, 1920) is a retired associate justice of the Supreme Court.
+John Paul Stevens (born Chicago, Illinois, 1920; died Fort Lauderdale, Florida, July 16, 2019) was an associate justice of the Supreme Court.
 He was nominated by Gerald Ford in 1975.
 He retired June 29, 2010.
 Idea: Children could research the process whereby a person becomes a Supreme Court justice.
 Is there a term limit for the justices?
 Should there be a term limit?